PAWorkzoneAutomation/PAWorkzoneAutomation.github.io/Project activity by year.rst

 Choice of Coordinate Systems for Wide Areas:
 ::::::::::::::::::::::::::::::::::::::::::::::::
-* `Mapping_CoordinateSystems_WideAreas`_: Discussion of coordinate systems and the errors each can introduce when mapping large areas.
+* `Mapping_CoordinateSystems_WideAreas`_: Discussion of coordinate systems and the errors each can introduce when mapping large areas (cloned from IVSG on 2023 04 03).

 Hardware: